Refinitiv/Real-Time-SDK/CSharp/Eta/Applications/Examples/WatchlistConsumer/readme.txt

 --------

-The purpose of this application is to demonstrate consuming data from an ADS device, OMM Provider application or Refinitiv Real-Time - Optimized using ValueAdd components.
+The purpose of this application is to demonstrate consuming data from an ADS device, OMM Provider application or Real-Time - Optimized using ValueAdd components.
 It is a single-threaded client application.

 This application leverages the consumer watchlist feature provided by the